Newman's Own: History

 In 1993, Newman's daughter Nell Newman founded Newman's Own Organics as a division of the company, later to become a separate company in late 2001.
 It produced organic foods, including chocolate, cookies, pretzels and pet food.
 Her father posed with her for the photographs on the labels.
 In 2014, Nell's license with Newman's Own was not renewed, and Newman's Own Organics was transferred back to Newman's Own.

-Newman and Hotchner co-wrote a memoir about their company and the Hole in the Wall Gang Camps, Shameless Exploitation in Pursuit of the Common Good (ISBN 0-385-50802-6), published in 2003.
+Newman and Hotchner co-wrote Shameless Exploitation in Pursuit of the Common Good (ISBN 0-385-50802-6), a memoir about their company and the Hole in the Wall Gang Camps, published in 2003.
 Newman and CEO Robert Forrester arranged for the continuation of the distribution of Newman's Own profits to charity after Newman's death through the establishment of the Newman's Own Foundation.
 Following Newman's death in 2008, control of the company and foundation passed to CEO Robert Forrester.
 After taking over, Forrester expanded and diversified the company.
 Newman's daughter, Susan, has alleged that Forrester had taken her family "hostage" and pushed them off the board of the Newman's Own Foundation, the body set up to distribute company profits to charitable causes.
 Forrester said that the company and foundation are continuing to be operated in accordance with the late Paul Newman's expressed wishes.
-Forrester's salary increased from $185,000 to $295,000 from 2010 to 2013.
+His salary increased from $185,000 to $295,000 from 2010 to 2013.
 Forrester was fired in 2019 as a result of an internal review following allegations of inappropriate behavior, and the board appointed Jennifer Smith Turner as interim president and CEO.
 In January 2020, Dr. Miriam Nelson took over those roles, and the board finalized the positions in January 2021.
-The current President and CEO of Newman's Own Foundation, as of April 2023, is Alex Amouyel.
+As of April 2023, the current President and CEO of Newman's Own Foundation is Alex Amouyel.

+Business model

+100% of profits and royalties from the sale of Newman's Own foods are donated to charity.
+When Paul Newman died in 2008, he gifted the food company to Newman's Own Foundation, which was made possible by the passage of the Philanthropic Enterprise Act of 2017.

+In January 2025, Newman's Own launched a campaign encouraging more companies to adopt its model.

+Newman's Own has inspired other philanthropic enterprises, including Hugh Jackman's Laughing Man Coffee.